method5/method5/install_method5.md

 3: Install Method5 objects.
 ---------------------------

 Run this script on the management server as a user with the DBA role, in SQL*Plus.
 This user will be the default Method5 administrator so you should use a personal account.
+The only argument is the port of the master database.
+(If you get the port wrong it can be fixed later when the database links are customized.)
 Ths script should not generate any errors.

-	SQL> @code/install_method5_objects.sql
+	SQL> @code/install_method5_objects.sql 1521
 	SQL> quit